abidakram01/abidakram01/README.md

 <h2 align="left">Hi 👋!
-My name is Abid Akram and I'm a UI/UX Designer and Developer, from Bengaluru, India</h2>
+My name is Abid Akram and I'm a UI/UX Designer and Developer</h2>

 ###